qunfengdong/BLCA/README.md

 * MUSCLE (http://www.drive5.com/muscle/downloads.htm)

 ## Install
-Checkout the source code: https://github.com/qunfengdong/BLCA_commandline.
+Checkout the source code: https://github.com/qunfengdong/BLCA_script.
 To obtain the scripts and example fasta files, do the following:

 ```shell
 $ git clone https://github.com/qunfengdong/BLCA_script.git

 ```

-After the github repository is cloned, you will find a folder named BLCA_commandline.
+After the github repository is cloned, you will find a folder named BLCA_script.
 All the scripts and example data files will be included in it.

 ## Quick start